PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 .# Abstract

 Due to a combination of unfortunate wording in earlier documents, aggressive use of NSEC and NSEC3 records may deny names far beyond the intended lifetime of a denial.
-This document changes the definition of the NSEC and NSEC3 TTL to correct that situation.
+This document changes the definition of the NSEC and NSEC3 TTL (Time To Live) to correct that situation.
 This document updates RFC 4034, RFC 4035, RFC 5155, and RFC 8198.

 {mainmatter}